Alumni

-The term "alumni" is distinct from "graduates"; individuals can be considered alumni even if they did not complete their degree.
-For example, Burt Reynolds was an alumnus of Florida State University but did not graduate.
-Additionally, "alumni" may occasionally refer to former inmates, former employees, former contributors, or former members of an organization.
+Alumni may or may not have completed their degree.
+For example, Burt Reynolds was an alumnus of Florida State University but not a graduate.

+Alumni can also be former inmates, former employees, former contributors, or former members of an organization.

 Etymology

 The Latin noun alumnus means "foster son" or "pupil".
 It is derived from the Latin verb alere "to nourish".
 Separate, but from the same root, is the adjective almus "nourishing", found in the phrase alma mater, a title for a person's home university.